Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

-Anthony Davis and his Los Angeles Lakers teammates match up versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+Anthony Davis and his Los Angeles Lakers teammates take the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Saturday.

-Below we will look at Davis' stats and trends, helping you make good picks on prop bets.
+With prop bets available for Davis, let's look at some stats and trends to assist you in making good predictions.

 Anthony Davis Prop Bets vs. the Grizzlies